BKeyport/MMM-Block/README.md

-# MagicMirror Module to vertically move modules on screen to account for external windows.
+# MagicMirror² Module to vertically move modules on screen to account for external windows.

 The only valid copy of this module is on https://github.com/BKeyport/MMM-Block - any others are not valid.